google/WebFundamentals/src/content/en/updates/2016/08/removing-document-write.md

    rendering of the main page.
 3. The script in the `document.write()` is parser-blocking.
 Scripts with the '[`async`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script#attr-async)' or '[`defer`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script#attr-defer)' attributes will still execute.
+4. The script is not hosted on the same site.
+In other words, Chrome will not intervene for scripts with a matching eTLD+1 (e.g. a script hosted on js.example.org inserted on www.example.org).
-4. The script is not already in the browser HTTP cache.
+5. The script is not already in the browser HTTP cache.
 Scripts in the cache will not incur a network delay and will still execute.
-5. The request for the page is not a reload.
+6. The request for the page is not a reload.
 Chrome will not intervene if the user triggered a reload and will execute the page as normal.

 Third party snippets sometimes use `document.write()` to load scripts.